 Our hope at Latin is that we can work together with our students and their families to avoid an attendance problem requiring outside agency involvement.
 We are committed to early intervention and working to help overcome barriers and underlying problems in partnership with our families.

-If you have questions about our policy, please contact Ms. Carenda Nunn, School Registrar.
+If you have questions about our policy, please contact the School Registrar at your child's campus.

 This information is also posted on the Parents' home page as a stand-alone document.